 - Give local homeless young people a better chance to achieve their full potential

 - Reverse the spiral of homelessness

 What makes us unique?

 All the staff at Newark Emmaus Trust are working towards the shared goal of independence for our young people.
-With many staff qualified to lead sessions in our purpose-built Training Centre are Enhanced DBS checked professionals and what makes the Staff unique is that the majority of the staff at the Trust are qualified to lead sessions in our Training Centre.
+With many staff qualified to lead sessions in our purpose-built Training Centre known as The Hub.
+All our staff are Enhanced DBS checked professionals and what makes the Staff unique is that they are not only qualified to lead sessions in our Training Centre but they also provide one to one care and support in the Project.
 This breaks down barriers and enables staff to support our residents on all areas so we really are a holistic service.

 We have many types of accommodation to meet each residents individual needs.
 This ranges from high support shared accommodation designed to encourage all residents to learn to live together as a group and individual bedsits for residents who may be a little more independent right through to houses in the community designed for young mums with babies.
 All our accommodation is fully furnished to a good standard.

 We have an on site Training Centre (The Hub) where we teach AQA units that lead to appropriate qualifications..
 We also have access to many more opportunities from volunteering at the Canal and Rivers Trust and Southwell Workhouse to volunteering or training courses further away with organisations such as the Princes Trust.
 If you have an interest we will support you to research opportunities.